NitBravoA92/covid19-metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+The UI design of this webapp is not mine.
+This design was created and belongs to Nelson Sakwa.
+(Here)[https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)] you can find more information about the original design of this webapp and you can also see Nelson Sakwa's profile (here)[https://www.behance.net/sakwadesignstudio] to know more details about his wonderful work.

-I would like to thank my Microverse teammates for their support.
+I would also like to thank my Microverse teammates for their support.
 They have supported me a lot in carrying out this project, giving me suggestions, good advice and solving my code doubts.

 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.

+The UI design of the webpage is not mine.
+It is under (Creative Commons License)[https://creativecommons.org/licenses/by/3.0/] licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>